nutanix/helm/charts/nutanix-csi-storage/README.md

 - Kubernetes 1.10 or later
 - Kubernetes worker nodes must have the iSCSI package installed (Nutanix Volumes only)
+- This chart have been validated on CentOS and Ubuntu, behaviour on other distribution can be unexpected

 ## Installing the Chart